TRACE: Transformer-based Risk Assessment for Clinical Evaluation: Introduction

 In summary, the contributions of this work are summarized below:

-\begin{itemize} \item We propose a novel framework to perform clinical risk assessment using different data modalities that explicitly handles instances with missing values. \item We introduce ``checkbox embeddings'' to handle features with multiple valid categories simultaneously, commonly extracted from questionnaire-based surveys. \item The proposed model offers improved explainability, assisting clinicians in interpreting the model results and taking informed decision. \item We establish a new baseline method by deploying a non-negative neural network, inspired by \cite{Rieckmann2022} and designed for risk assessment on healthcare clinical data. \item We perform extensive experiments on two clinical datasets for melanoma and heart disease risk assessment, showing that the proposed model, although significantly smaller, achieves competitive performance with respect to the state-of-the-art. \end{itemize}
+\begin{itemize} \item We propose a novel framework to perform clinical risk assessment using different data modalities that explicitly handles instances with missing values. \item We introduce ``checkbox embeddings'' to handle features with multiple valid categories simultaneously, commonly extracted from questionnaire-based surveys. \item The proposed model offers improved explainability, assisting clinicians in interpreting the model results and taking informed decision. \item We introduce a low-parameter non-negative neural network inspired by \cite{Rieckmann2022}, optimized for efficient clinical risk assessment, while being easily interpretable. \item The proposed TRACE architecture automatically handles missing values in both continuous and categorical features, without requiring additional imputation steps. \item We perform extensive experiments on six clinical datasets for skin cancer, (Melanoma, Basal Cell Carcinoma \& Squamous Cell Carcinoma) heart disease and diabetes risk assessment, showing that the proposed model, achieves competitive performance with respect to the state-of-the-art. \end{itemize}